Skip to main content

 Strategic implementation of diet and exercise directly alters body composition and insulin sensitivity, thereby recalibrating the testosterone-to-estradiol ratio.

 The combination of these exercise modalities creates a synergistic effect.
-Resistance training builds metabolically active muscle, while cardiovascular exercise reduces the that drives excess estrogen conversion.
+Resistance training builds metabolically active muscle, while cardiovascular exercise reduces the fat mass that drives excess estrogen conversion.
 Together, they create an environment that favors a higher, healthier T:E ratio by both increasing the numerator (testosterone) and controlling the denominator (estradiol).

 The following table illustrates how different lifestyle choices can influence the key drivers of your T:E ratio.